Eagle's Landing Christian Academy

 Eagle's Landing Christian Academy (ELCA) is a private Christian school is located on an 86-acre campus twenty-five miles south of Atlanta in McDonough, Georgia, United States.
 It ranks 14th in the Atlanta Business Chronicle of Atlanta's 75 largest private schools.
 It is a ministry of Eagle's Landing First Baptist Church.
 Eagle's Landing Christian Academy is accredited by AdvancED and the Georgia Accrediting Commission (GAC).
-In addition, Eagle's Landing Christian Academy is a member of the Georgia High School Association (GHSA), Region 5-A, Southern Baptist Association of Christian Schools, Association of Christian Schools International, Atlanta Christian Schools Association, The College Board, and the Georgia Independent School Association.
+In addition, Eagle's Landing Christian Academy is a member of the Georgia High School Association (GHSA), Region 5-AA, Southern Baptist Association of Christian Schools, Association of Christian Schools International, Atlanta Christian Schools Association, The College Board, and the Georgia Independent School Association.

 History

 Eagle's Landing Christian Academy was founded as McDonough Christian Academy in 1970.
 The school had its first graduating class in 1973, with nine students.
 It was renamed Meadow Creek Christian Academy before becoming Greater Atlanta Christian School – Meadow Creek Campus.
 In 1994, Eagle's Landing First Baptist Church assumed control of the school, naming it Eagle's Landing Christian Academy.